remla24-team10/operation/README.md

 - [lib-ml](https://github.com/remla24-team10/lib-ml) contains the pre-processing logic for data that is used for training or queries
 - [model-training](https://github.com/remla24-team10/model-training) contains the ML training pipeline and is dependent on lib-ml

+## Report
+A readable pdf version of the report can be found in the report folder.

 ## Installation